 Ingredients Needed

 - Powdered Sugar.
-You need only ¼ cup, and it's to roll the cookie dough balls in before placing them onto the parchment-lined baking sheet.
+This ingredient is for rolling the cookie dough balls before placing them onto the parchment-lined baking sheet.

 - Sparkling Sugar.
-I used this optional ingredient to sprinkle over the tops of the cookies before they were baked.
-They don't add any special flavor, just a little tiny crunch to the top and a little sparkle.
-I use King Arthur's brand of sparkling sugar.
+This is an optional ingredient used to sprinkle over the tops of the cookies before they are baked.
+They don’t add any unique flavor, just a little tiny crunch to the top and a little sparkle.
+I use King Arthur’s Brand of sparkling sugar.

-Below is a brief overview of how to make these funfetti butter cookies from a cake mix!
+Below is a brief overview of how to make these easy funfetti cookies from a cake mix!
+For the full printable recipe, which can be made using US customary or metric measurements, visit the recipe card below.

-STEP 1.
+Step 1.
 Beat the cream cheese and unsalted butter together.
-Ensure both ingredients are at room temperature, so they blend better together.
-Then add in the eggs and vanilla extract.
+(Image 1) Ensure both ingredients are at room temperature so they blend better.
+Then, add the eggs and vanilla extract (Image 2).

-STEP 3.
-Fold in the rainbow sprinkles.
-Use a spatula or large spoon.
-If you're using a funfetti cake mix, you can reduce the amount of rainbow sprinkles by ¼ cup.
+Quick Tip: If you’re using a funfetti cake mix, you can reduce the amount of rainbow sprinkles by 1/4 cup.

-STEP 5.
+Step 3.
 Scoop, roll, then bake.
-You can use a medium-sized cookie scoop or a spoon.
-Roll them in powdered sugar, place them on the parchment paper-lined cookie sheets, then bake for 8-10 minutes at 350ºF.
+Scoop the funfetti cookie dough with a medium-sized cookie scoop or a spoon (Image 5).
+Roll the cookies in powdered sugar (Image 6), place them on parchment paper-lined cookie sheets, and bake for 8-10 minutes at 350ºF.

 Essential Baking Tools

-You don't need any special baking tools to make these gooey funfetti cookies.
-If you have a hand mixer or stand mixer, you're good!
+You don’t need special baking tools to make these gooey funfetti cookies.
+If you have a hand or stand mixer, you’re good to go!

 A few other helpful baking tools to have on hand are: